 Although the air temperature is rising, expect the average sea temperature in Niue in October to stay pretty similar to the previous month.
 The waters will only warm up later in the wet season.
 But don’t worry, the waters of the island are still very warm with the average sea temperature in October being 25°C / 77°F.

 Hours of Sun in October

 As the dry season comes to an end, the days in October in Niue are getting longer and sunnier.
 This is the contradiction that gets most travellers confused.
 Yes, the wet season brings longer days and more sun hours to most South Pacific islands – not just rain, rain and more rain!
 October will offer you plenty of daylight to make the most of your time in paradise, as well as enough bright sun hours to give you this golden glow that screams: “I just came back from holiday!”
-Expect the average day in October to last 13 hours and have about 4 hours of bright sunshine around midday.
+Expect the average day in October to last 13 hours and have about 4 hours of bright sunshine per day.

 UV Levels During October

 The UV levels in Niue in October are back to their highest with an average of 12 on the UV index.
 Those extreme levels usually last from October to March and warrant caution when it comes to sun exposure.
 Sunhat, sunglasses and, most importantly, sunscreen are a must.
-For the kids or travellers with paler skins, we recommend investing in UV protecting clothing.

-We’ve got a list of reef-safe sunscreen ready for you if you are looking to protect your skins and the stunning underwater world of Niue.
+We’ve got a list of reef-safe sunscreen ready for you if you are looking to protect your skin and the stunning underwater world of Niue.
 For the kids, we have a list of sunscreens specially designed for their younger skin.

 Sunrise and Sunset During October